piyush-pine/piyush-pine/README.md

 # 💫 About Me:
-## Hi 👋🏻, I'm Piyush ✨<br><br>🧠 Computer science student at CY Tech<br> 😋 A passionate programmer and cybersecurity enthusiast<br> 👁️ I love to explore loopholes in system
+## Hi 👋🏻, I'm Piyush ✨<br><br>🧠 Computer science student at SISTEC-R Tech<br> 😋 A passionate programmer and cybersecurity enthusiast<br> 👁️ I love to explore loopholes in system

 # 💻 Tech Stack: